dynotw/Basic-Machine-Learning-Code/Machine Learning/Data/Preprocess/README.md

            [1., 0., 0., 0., 0.],
            [0., 0., 0., 1., 0.]])

+Once again, you can get the list of categories using the encoder’s ``categories_`` instance variable:

 ```python
 cat_encoder.categories_
 ```

     [array(['<1H OCEAN', 'INLAND', 'ISLAND', 'NEAR BAY', 'NEAR OCEAN'], dtype=object)]